Ekoda/NeuralNetExplorers/README.md

 # NeuralNetExplorers: Discover the Magic of Neural Networks

-Discover the magic of neural networks with NeuralNetExplorers, an educational repository focused on simplifying the understanding of neurons and neural networks using an engaging species classification example.
+Discover the magic of neural networks with NeuralNetExplorers, an educational repository focused on simplifying the understanding of neurons and neural networks.

 ## Dataset